stymiee/authnetjson/README.md

         }
     }

+#### Get Transaction Detail From CIM API Calls

+Some CIM API calls process an AUTH_CAPTURE transaction and return data similar to AIM AUTH_CAPTURE transactions.
+To access this information you can call `AuthnetJsonResponse::getTransactionResponseField()` using the field name or field number.
+For example, if you are looking for the transaction ID you can use:

+    $response->getTransactionResponseField('TransactionID');

+or

+    $response->getTransactionResponseField(7);

+Field name and number can be found in the [Authorize.Net AIM Guide](http://www.authorize.net/support/AIM_guide.pdf).
+Note that the field name has all spaces removed so `TransactionID` becomes `TransactionID`.

 ## Debugging

 To assist with debugging the `__toString()` method has been overridden to output important elements pertaining to the